bitburner-official/bitburner-src/src/Documentation/doc/en/help/beginner_faq.md

 #### What are the differences between threads and processes?

-Threads are a part of a process, processes have their own thread count.

-Picture this: Threads and processes are items in a container respectively.

-As you run scripts, you effectively create a container, with threads being items of the aforementioned (defaulted to 1).
+When you run a script, you spawn a "process" that runs your code.
+With each process, you can specify a number of threads (default to 1).

+"Thread" is simply a multiplier applied to the effect of some actions (e.g., hack, grow, weaken).
+Using more threads multiplies the effect, but it also multiplies the RAM cost of running the script.

-#### Do in-game threads/processes have anything to do with the real life, actual computer threads/processes?
+#### Do in-game threads/processes have anything to do with the real life computer threads/processes?

 No, in fact the game is run in JavaScript which is single-threaded.